SobolevNick/hello-world/README.md

 Hi Humans!

 I'm Nick.
-I really like to program (no, it,s joke).
+I really like to program (no, it's joke).